Domiii/NoGap/README.md

 Debuggability & security
 =============
-By default, each `Client` only receives code from `Client` and `Base` definitions. `Host`-only code is not available to the client.
+By default, each `Client` only receives `Client` and `Base` definitions. `Host`-only code is not available to the client.
 However, the names of absolute file paths are sent to the client to facilitate perfect debugging; i.e. all stacktraces and the debugger will refer to the correct line inside the actual host-resident component file.
 If that is of concern to you, let me know, and I'll move up TODO priority of name scrambling, or have a look at [`ComponentDef`'s `FactoryDef`, and the corresponding `def*` methods](https://github.com/Domiii/NoGap/blob/master/lib/ComponentDef.js#L71) yourself.

 Important Terms
 =============
-TODO: Add more links + terms.
+TODO: Add links + more terms.

 * Component
 * Host
 * Client
-* Base (mergd into Client and Host)
-* Instance (set of all component instance objects)
-* Shared (set of all component shared objects)
 * Endpoint (refers to Client or Host)
+* Base (merged into Client and Host)
+* Shared (set of all component singletons)
+* Instance (set of all component instance objects, exist each once per connected client)
 * Tools (set of functions to assist managing of components)
-* Context
-* Asset (an asset is content data, such as html and css code, images and more)
+* Asset (an asset is content data, such as HTML and CSS code, images and more)
 * more...

 Final Words
 =============

 Good luck!
-In case of questions, feel free to contact me.
+In case of any questions, feel free to contact me.